matiasv93/monoquest-nx/README.md

 #### Architectural Rationale

 - **Separation of Concerns**: Apps, libs, and configs are strictly separated, making it easy to scale, test, and deploy independently.
-- **Context for Global State**: Breadcrumb labels and randomization logic are managed via React Context, ensuring global consistency and easy updates from any route.
+- **Context for Global State**: Breadcrumb labels and randomization logic are managed via React Context, with the logic now in `apps/web/src/utils/breadcrumb.ts` for better utility reuse and organization.
 - **Centralized Theming & Config**: All Tailwind and PostCSS configuration is at the root, ensuring a single source of truth for design tokens and build pipeline.
 - **Colocation for Discoverability**: Components, stories, and tests are colocated for fast onboarding and easier refactoring.
 - **Barrel Exports**: Used throughout for clean, maintainable imports and to avoid deep relative paths.